18+ Best Restaurants in San Pancho, Nayarit

-San Pancho might be a small pueblo on Nayarit’s Pacific coast, but its culinary options are anything but far and few between!
-We have lived here now for over a year and we are always surprised by how delicious and diverse the restaurants are here!
-If you’re looking for the best places + restaurants to eat in San Pancho, look no further!
+San Pancho might be a small pueblo on Nayarit’s Pacific coast, but its culinary options are anything but few and far between!
+We lived here for two years and are always surprised by how delicious and diverse the restaurants are!
+If you’re looking for the best places and restaurants to eat in San Pancho, look no further!

-Where else in the world can you eat literally the most mouth-watering churros, the best thin-crust delivery pizza, the best authentic Mexican tacos, quesadillas, tortas, or pozoles, drink a craft beer while nomming on gourmet cheeses and charcuteries, gulp down sweetened homemade jamaica (hibiscus) water, chomp on smoky, grilled barbecue chicken or ribs, or cut into a vegan quinoa waffle covered in exotic fruits…?!?
+Where else in the world can you eat mouth-watering churros, thin-crust pizza, authentic Mexican tacos, quesadillas, tortas, or pozoles, drink a craft beer while nomming on gourmet cheese and charcuterie, gulp down sweetened homemade jamaica (hibiscus) water, chomp on smoky, grilled barbecue chicken or ribs, and cut into a vegan quinoa waffle covered in exotic fruits?

-Before now, I didn’t want to write about which restaurants are the best places to eat in San Pancho because the food scene here is changing almost every month!
-It’s hard to keep up with!
+I initially wondered if I should even write about the best places to eat in San Pancho because the food scene here seems to change every month!
+But

-But alas – there are at least 20, if not more, restaurants + other places to eat in San Pancho that are worth discovering (and that also haven’t changed much the last year we’ve been here).
+There are at least 20, if not more, restaurants and other places to eat in San Pancho that are worth discovering.).

 Where to Eat in San Pancho, Mexico